debops/debops/docs/debops-tools/introduction.rst

 and roles.

-A :command:`debops` script included in the package is used as a wrapper for the :command:`ansible-playbook` command to faciliate easy execution of the provided roles and playbooks in different environments.
+A :command:`debops` script included in the package is used as a wrapper for the :command:`ansible-playbook` command to facilitate easy execution of the provided roles and playbooks in different environments.

 The optional :command:`debops-padlock` script can be used to create an